badplastics/Godot-3D-Audio-Reactive-Demo/README.md

 Uses a simple Blender cube modified so its origin is in the centre of its bottom face.
 This ensures that the bars align to their bottom baseline rather than their vertical centre.

+Camera position and max height of the bars is calculated dynamically based on `VU_COUNT` (i.e. number of bars).

 Project comes with an audio sample produced by myself, though any WAV or OGG should work.

 # Screenshot